HeatherComputer/itemfucker/README.md

 `IF.itemMinimumLifetime` -- The minimum amount of time, in ticks, before an item entity can be deleted.
 Does not take affect if `IF.killAllItems` is `true`. *Default: `100`*

 Master branch will be left empty, check the other branches for each minecraft version.
+MIT license applies to all versions.